-- Late registration – €85 for every month of delay
+- For late registration – €85 for every month of delay

 - Late submission of return – €51 for each return

-- Late payment of VAT – 10% of amount due plus 5% p.a. interest
+- For late payment of VAT – 10% of the amount due plus 5% p.a. interest

 - Late de-registration – €85

-- Late submission of Intrastat form – €15 for each return
+- For late submission of Intrastat form – €15 for each return

-- Late submission of VIES return – €50 for each return.
+- Late submission of VIES (VAT Information Exchange System) return – €50 for each return.